cloudmesh/classes/docs/source/assignments.rst

 		* look at the scipy manual and be aware what you can do with it in case you chose a Project

 	The goal of this assignment is to choose one or two datasets (see :doc:`datasets`), preprocess it to clean it up, and generate a line graph and histogram plot.
+Your figures must provide labels for the axes along with units.

 Deliverables
 ~~~~~~~~~~~~~